Geville

 Geville ([ʒevil]; also Géville) is a commune in the Meuse department in Grand Est in north-eastern France.
+It was created in 1973 by the merger of three former communes: Corniéville, Gironville-sous-les-Côtes and Jouy-sous-les-Côtes.

 Geography

 The commune counts three small villages: Jouy-sous-les-Côtes and Corniéville, in its southern part; Gironville-sous-les-Côtes, in its northern part.

 The Rupt de Mad has its source in the commune.